Using Interpretable and (Explainable) Ensemble Methods to Unpack Disease Predictions: An Empirical Study of the Cancer Prediction Problem

 Title

-Using Explainability Methods to Unpack Disease Predictions for Individual-level Inference: An Empirical Study of the Lung Cancer Prediction Problem
+Using Interpretable and (Explainable) Ensemble Methods to Unpack Disease Predictions: An Empirical Study of the Cancer Prediction Problem

 Summary

 Explainable Artificial Intelligence (XAI) has become an important field of study as machine learning models are increasingly deployed in high-stakes domains such as healthcare.
-Two of the most prominent methods in XAI are Local Interpretable Model-Agnostic Explanations (LIME) and SHapley Additive exPlanations (SHAP), both of which aim to unpack black-box ensemble methods.
-Our project aims to demonstrate the value of XAI in generating insights at the patient level, while retaining the benefits of predictive methods in terms of accuracy and error minimization using data from the Prostate, Lung, Colorectal and Ovarian (PLCO) Cancer Screening Trial.
-The PLCO Cancer datasets are widely studied, hence it provides an opportunity to build on the prior work and extend and enrich the findings.
+Such methods aim to unpack the predictions of black-box ensemble methods.
+On the other hand, for some problems, interpretable models perform as well as, if not better than, ensemble methods.
+Our project aims to demonstrate the value of using interpretable methods for cancer prediction and compare it to the value of using ensemble methods and XAI in generating insights.
+This will be done by comparing the results of interpretable models with the predictions of ensemble methods in terms of predictive performance and error minimization using data from the Prostate, Lung, Colorectal and Ovarian (PLCO) Cancer Screening Trial.
+The PLCO cancer datasets have been widely studied and therefore provide an opportunity to build on prior work and extend and enrich the results.

-More specifically, our study will focus on PLCO Lung data.
-Using the PLCO lung dataset, we plan to first employ a Cox Hazards Model as our main method to establish a baseline inference.on the data.
-Then, we will develop Survival Random Forest (SRF) and Survival Gradient Boosting (SGB) models to enhance the predictive power.
-However, this increase in predictive ability comes at the cost of reduced interpretability, as these methods only offer feature importance scores.
-To address this, we will extend our analysis to include interpretable methods like LIME and SHAP, thereby generating insights into the predictions at both the population and individual levels.
-Through this exploration, we seek to balance interpretability with predictive accuracy, demonstrating the value of XAI methods in improving model transparency, especially in critical decision-making scenarios.
+Specifically, our study will focus on the prostate, lung, colorectal, and ovarian cancer data.
+Using the PLCO dataset, we plan to first use a Cox Hazards model as our main method to establish a baseline inference on the data.
+We will then develop Survival Random Forest (SRF) and Survival Gradient Boosting (SGB) models in an attempt to improve the prediction error and compare the results.
+However, any improvement in prediction error comes at the cost of reduced interpretability, as these methods typically only provide method-specific feature importance scores.
+To address this issue, we will explore explainability methods such as LIME, SHAP, and SAGE to gain insight into the predictions.
+Through this exploration, we seek to balance interpretability with predictive performance by comparing and contrasting interpretable methods with explainable methods to improve model transparency in critical decision making scenarios.

 Aims

-1. Demonstrate the value of XAI in generating patient level insights while preserving predictive accuracy using PLCO lung data.
+1. Compare the value of XAI applied to ensemble methods versus interpretable methods in generating insights while maintaining predictive performance using the PLCO data.

-2. Provide a foundational example of employing ensemble models alongside with XAI techniques to conduct survival analysis on PLCO lung data.
+2. Provide a foundational example of using interpretable and ensemble models along with XAI methods to perform survival analysis on the PLCO data.

 Collaborators